ohong/poof/README.md

 Everything we own owns a part of us.
 Many people feel the urge to live simpler—fewer possessions, less mental clutter.
 Marie Kondo's first step: see all your belongings in one place.
 But actually doing this?
 Impractical.

-Artist Barbara Iweins spent *two years* photographing all 10,532 objects in her house for her project [Katalog](https://katalog-barbaraiweins.com/).
+**The first step to owning less is seeing what you own.** Artist Barbara Iweins spent *two years* photographing all 10,532 objects in her house for her project [Katalog](https://katalog-barbaraiweins.com/).
 The result is stunning—a complete visual record of a life's accumulation.
 But who has two years and a professional photo setup?

 Until now, that barrier made the "see everything you own" dream impossible for regular people.